Infleqtion/qLDPC/README.md

 If this project gains interest and traction, I'll add a documentation webpage and material to help users get started quickly.
 I am also planning to write a paper that presents and explains this project.
 In the meantime, you can explore the documentation and explanations in the source code.  `qldpc/codes_test.py` contains some examples of using the classes and methods described above.

-If you have any questions or requests, please open an issue!
+If you have any questions, feedback, or requests, please [open an issue on GitHub](https://github.com/Infleqtion/qLDPC/issues/new) or email me at [michael.perlin@infleqtion.com](mailto:michael.perlin@infleqtion.com)!

 ## ⚓ Attribution